 Three days, two nights for under $600.
 From budget-friendly accommodations to activities without the cost, experience Santa Monica without breaking the bank with help from SMTT’s new “Beach Chic on a Budget” itinerary.

 Check into one of the city’s budget-friendly hotel options to find that accommodations in Santa Monica can be surprisingly affordable.
-With starting nightly rates at under $200, guests can enjoy stays at Best Western Plus Gateway Hotel Santa Monica, Comfort Inn Santa Monica-West Los Angeles, Days Inn Santa Monica, Hotel Carmel, Ocean Lodge Santa Monica Beach Hotel, Ocean Park Inn, Rest Haven Motel, Santa Monica Motel, Sea Shore Motel, Seaview Hotel, Santa Monica Pico Travelodge, and Hostelling International Santa Monica during their visit.
+With starting nightly rates at under $200, guests can enjoy stays at Best Western Plus Gateway Hotel Santa Monica, Comfort Inn Santa Monica-West Los Angeles, Days Inn Santa Monica, Hotel Carmel, Ocean Lodge Hotel Santa Monica Beach, Ocean Park Inn, Rest Haven Motel, Santa Monica Motel, Sea Shore Motel, Seaview Hotel, Travelodge Santa Monica, and Hostelling International LA/Santa Monica during their visit.
 At these properties, guests will experience perks like luxurious locations, art and design-focused décor, accessibility to Santa Monica’s famous beaches, pier, shopping, dining and leisure activities, and free breakfast, parking and high-speed wifi.

 Explore and window shop along the Third Street Promenade